parsaeisa/Notes/Software engineering/work culture.md

 So, if a bug happens on a project, he/she should find it immediately and fix it.
 A juior developer should be dominant on **Business logic**.

+### Mid-level

+These are duties that I see our mid-levels have:
+- Design, generally thinking about what to do ??
+- Starting new projects

+## Mindset

+Required skills:
+- Findinsg bugs immediately
+- Learn new tools
+- Being sharp
+- Be productive

+### Productive
+- Prioritize your tasks. don't work on more than one task at a time.
+(You can lower the time interval of working on different tasks to ** **)

+### Finding bugds
 * Refer to [Code reading](https://github.com/parsaeisa/Notes/blob/main/Software%20engineering/work%20culture.md#code-reading)

+### Learn new tools
 A junior should have **search and documents reading skills**.

 A junior must be able to work with different tools (such as redis, rabbit, etc.) , to work with their dashboard or their cli or other things.